-- 1. Public record searches may not be complete due to: - a filer using a PO Box on his disclosure statement for his mailing address rather than a street name, - a filer having a very common name, - a filer having the same name as a parent or child, - a filer being involved in a business entity but not registered as an agent or legal organizer - others - 2.
-Potential family members' transactions with the City are extremely difficult to identify. - 3 Collusion - 4.
+- 1. Public record searches may be limited due to - a filer using a PO Box in lieu of a street name, - a filer having a common name, - a filer having the same name as a parent or child, - a filer being involved in a business entity but not registered as an agent or legal organizer, and - A filer being involved in a business entity that is registered in another state but that is located and conducts business in Georgia. - 2.
+Potential family members' transactions with the City are difficult to identify. - 3.
+Collusion - 4.
 Undocumented entities - 5.
 Falsified names